Research

 Developmental proteomics

 Developmental signaling pathways rely on multiple protein-protein interactions that are involved in signal transmission and interpretation.
-To discover novel components of signaling pathways, we utilize affinity purification-mass spectrometry (AP-MS).
-This method involves expression of a tagged protein of interest in cell culture or in vivo, followed by purification of protein complexes and analysis of interactions by mass spectrometry (Veraksa, 2010; Veraksa, 2013).
+To discover novel components of signaling pathways, we use affinity purification-mass spectrometry (AP-MS).
+This method involves expression of a tagged protein of interest in cell culture or in vivo, followed by purification of protein complexes and analysis of interactions by mass spectrometry (Veraksa, 2010; Veraksa, 2013; Yang et al., 2017; Yang and Veraksa, 2017).
 After this initial identification, which is analogous to running a genetic screen, interactions are validated in flies using genetic, imaging, and biochemical methods.
-These approaches have led to discoveries of novel signaling components in the Notch pathway, as well as in receptor tyrosine kinase/ERK and Hippo/Yorkie signaling pathways, as described below.
+These approaches have led to discoveries of novel signaling components in the Notch pathway, receptor tyrosine kinase/ERK, and Hippo/Yorkie signaling pathways.
 Our laboratory also serves the scientific community by distributing DNA vectors for use in protein tagging and purification, as well as by sharing proteomics expertise.

 Beta-arrestin Kurtz